Applying the State and Federal Emergency Preparedness Rules: What Surveyors Look For in your Policies and Procedures

 for Administrators and Alternates under Texas HCSSA licensing regulations.

-· Texas Association for Home Care & Hospice is approved as a provider of nursing continuing
+· Texas Association for Home Care & Hospice is an approved provider of continuing nursing education by Louisiana State Nurses

-professional development by the Texas Nurses Association - Approver, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+LSNA Provider No. 4002151

 HCSSA Topic(s) Addressed: